Short Sunderland: Sunderland Mark V

 The next production version was the Sunderland Mark V, which evolved out of crew concerns over the lack of power of the Pegasus engines.
 The weight creep (partly due to the addition of radar) that afflicted the Sunderland had resulted in running the Pegasus engines at combat power as a normal procedure and the overburdened engines had to be replaced regularly.

 Australian Sunderland crews suggested that the Pegasus engines be replaced by Pratt & Whitney R-1830 Twin Wasp engines.
 The 14-cylinder engines provided 1,200 hp (895 kW) each and were already in use on RAF Consolidated Catalinas and Douglas Dakotas, and so logistics and maintenance were straightforward.
 Two Mark IIIs were taken off the production lines in early 1944 and fitted with the American engines.
 Trials were conducted in early 1944 and the conversion proved all that was expected.

-The new engines with new Hamilton Hydromatic constant-speed fully feathering propellers provided greater performance with no real penalty in range.
+The new engines with new Hamilton Standard's Hydromatic constant-speed fully feathering propellers provided greater performance with no real penalty in range.
 In particular, a Twin Wasp Sunderland could stay airborne if two engines were knocked out on the same wing while, in similar circumstances, a standard Mark III would steadily lose altitude.
 Production was switched to the Twin Wasp version and the first Mark V reached operational units in February 1945.
 Defensive armament fits were similar to those of the Mark III, but the Mark V was equipped with new centimetric ASV Mark VI C radar that had been used on some of the last production Mark IIIs as well.

 A total of 155 Sunderland Mark Vs were built with another 33 Mark IIIs converted to Mark V specification.
 With the end of the war, large contracts for the Sunderland were cancelled and the last of these flying boats was delivered in June 1946, with a total production of 777 aircraft completed.